Aleeshakara/interactive/README.md

 ### Existing Features

 #### Home Page:
-  - Page overlay, which invites players to click to enter
+  * Page overlay, which invites players to click to enter
-  - QuickClick game
+  * QuickClick! game
-  - Game instructions
+  * Game instructions

 #### Colours

-I chose to use black, white, grey, red, green, orange and purple .
+I chose to use black, white, grey, red, green, orange and purple for the game layout.
+I used brighter colurs for the flashes- fuchsia, orangered, chartreuse, and light coral.
 I feel it offers a simple look and allowed me to use Javascript to catch the users' attention.

 #### Fonts

-I  kept it simple by using Arial, as it's a clear easy to read font
+The page uses the font Fredoka, as it's fun.
+I  kept it simple by using Arial for the game rules, as it's a clear easy to read font.

 ### Features Left to Implement

-*
-*
-*
-*
-*
-*
+- High score page
+- Personalised game sounds
+- Win/ lose sounds
+- Sound on/off option
 * Accessibility adjustments (Content Adjustments, Colour & Display Adjustments, Navigation Adjustments)
-*
+* Mobile responsiveness

 ## Technologies used